 How Is Eye Pain Treated?

-Just as the causes of eye pain vary widely, so do the treatments.
-Treatments are tailored to the specific cause of eye pain:
+Just as the causes of eye pain vary, so do the treatments, which target the specific cause of eye pain.

 Corneal abrasions.
 These heal on their own with time but often are treated with antibiotic ointments and your doctor keeping close tabs on you.

 Glaucoma.
 Eye pain is treated urgently with eye drops and occasionally with pills to reduce eye pressure.
 If these don't work, surgery may be needed.

-Infections of the cornea (called keratitis).
+Infections of the cornea.
 These may require antiviral or antibacterial eye drops.

 Iritis.
-May be treated with steroid, antibiotic, or antiviral eye drops.
+Thiscan be treated with steroid, antibiotic, or antiviral eye drops.

 Optic neuritis.
-May be treated with intravenous corticosteroids.
+This can be treated with corticosteroids.

 Styes.
-Are usually cured by applying regular warm compresses at home for a few days.
+These are usually cured by applying regular warm compresses at home for a few days.

-The only way to sort out the various potential causes of eye pain and to get appropriate treatment is to see a doctor.
-Your vision is precious -- protect it by taking eye pain seriously.
+The only way to sort out the potential causes of eye pain and to get the right treatment is to see a doctor.
+Your vision is precious.
+Protect it by taking eye pain seriously.